agency-icole/spring-utils/README.md

 ```

 The Polish readers can read my article published on Medium on the issue of monitoring the health of application by Docker: https://medium.com/@artur_87325/ciągłe-dostarczanie-sprawdzanie-zdrowia-aplikacji-939af5890b8c

+# Indicators

+## telegraf

+Checking if telegraf process is running.

+## jdbcProfile

+Checking if there is a connection to database.

 Enjoy!